-We are deeply sorry for the past abuse of children and young people in our care, and we sincerely apologise to the those affected by child sexual abuse.
+We are deeply sorry for the past abuse of children and young people in our care, and we sincerely apologise to those affected by child sexual abuse.

 We recognise and regret our past failings.
 They have left a lasting and negative impact on the lives of those affected by child sexual abuse — and for this we are truly sorry.